DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 // - Skeletonization: employ post-processing to ensure paths are 1-pixel wide.
 // - Language considerations: C/C++ and Fortran were considered for high-performance alternatives.
-// - Model alternatives: Reinforcement Learning considered for dynamic decision-making tasks. #checked
+// - Model alternatives: Reinforcement Learning considered for dynamic decision-making tasks.
-// - Inference environment: #checked
+// - Inference environment:
-//   - Average inference times (ms): [11.012, 4.124, 9.476, 36.292] #checked
+//   - Average inference times (ms): [11.012, 4.124, 9.476, 36.292]
-//   - Satellite request latency: \~250 ms #checked
+//   - Satellite request latency: \~250 ms
-//   - Time from ignition to first usable frame (ms): [4163.134, 3987.752, 8540.016, 11106.948] #checked
+//   - Time from ignition to first usable frame (ms): [4163.134, 3987.752, 8540.016, 11106.948]
-//   - Cloud deployment benefits: allows for persistent availability, reduced local hardware requirements, and lower latency on start-up. #checked
+//   - Cloud deployment benefits: allows for persistent availability, reduced local hardware requirements, and lower latency on start-up.
-// - #RQ(1): Covers inference times and implementation aspects (cloud vs. onboard), which ties into optimizing for efficiency. #checked
+// - #RQ(1): Covers inference times and implementation aspects (cloud vs. onboard), which ties into optimizing for efficiency.

-== Domain Transfer and Industrial Relevance #checked <c6:domain-transfer>
+== Domain Transfer and Industrial Relevance   <c6:domain-transfer>

 The method developed in this project has primarily been designed for the use in AVs, specifically for the task of predicting paths through intersections based on satellite imagery.
 However, this specified task can be seen as a specific instance of a broader problem: predicting spatially viable paths from static images.
 This core concept has potential relevance in several other domains, which can be explored as speculative applications of the method.